Common part-time jobs for college students

 College Recruiter is a popular tool college students use to find part-time, seasonal, internship and entry-level jobs.
 Instead of searching for specific job titles, students search by entering their major or location.

 For employers, the site caters primarily to large companies and government organizations that need to fill many positions.
 But smaller companies can purchase single, 30-day job posts starting at $75.

 LinkedIn is a professional social network that you can use to find part-time college students through the site’s more holistic approach to hiring.
-Apart from posting jobs, you also can build your professional network, search for qualified candidates, view their profiles, and chat with them within the platform.
+Apart from posting jobs, you also can build your professional network, search for qualified candidates, view their profiles and chat with them on the platform.

 LinkedIn allows you to post one free job post at a time, but the real power of the platform lies in its Recruiter Lite tool.
 This lets you filter through its database to quickly find and connect with the exact types of students you’re looking for.
 You can test out Recruiter Lite with a free 30-day trial.
 After that, it costs $119.99 per month.

 Snagajob is a go-to platform for hiring hourly workers, for both full and part time.
 Some of the site’s most popular job categories are bartending, cashiering, customer service, delivery driving and restaurant work.
 The search engine even has a specific filter for teen-friendly positions.